ubirch/ubirch-cassandra-eval/README.md

 2. _com.ubirch.QuillSpec_: Something like above, but simpler.
 3. _com.ubirch.QuillDifferentTableVersionsSpec_: Shows how to have different versions of the same table
 4. _com.ubirch.QuillMirrorSpec_: Makes sure that select and insert queries use the correct table version and spits out the correct cql.
+5. _com.ubirch.ClusterDISpec_: Quick test on how to use Guice to control the db connection.

 ## Phantom